FeintX/BrewBaron/readme.md

 * After harvesting grain can be stored, sent to the malthouse, or sold at the marketplace
     * Storage capacity can be increased for a fee

 ## Malthouse

+In the malthouse the player converts raw grain from the farm or marketplace into malts used in brewing.
+Grains can also be smoked, roasted, toasted, and flaked to enhance certain flavors and other contributions to a beer.

+* Uses grains grown on the farm or purchased from the marketplace
+* Capacity can be increased for a fee
+* Limited to a certain number of batches or hours completed during each weekly turn
+* Equipment for roasting and flaking grains can be purchased
+* Finished malts can be sent to the brewery or sold at the marketplace

 ## Hopyard

+Functions very similar to the farm.
+A large variety of different hops can be grown.
+Hops do not need to be replanted after harvesting.
+However, they take longer to grow to a full size plant.
+The first harvest will be 10% of the final capacity.
+Each harvest the capacity will grow by 10% of the final capacity until that capacity is reached.

 ## Brewery